moveit/moveit.ros.org/documentation/concepts/developer_concepts/index.markdown

 This page explains MoveIt concepts which are mainly useful for developers.
 It reflects the current state of the `master` branch.

 ## Collision Detection
 The planning scene can access multiple different collision detectors.
 Each detector derives its own collision environment from the abstract parent class `CollisionEnv`.
-Note that before August 2019, MoveIt had not a single collisioon environment but two: `CollisionWorld` and `CollisionRobot`. `CollisionRobot` was responsible for self-collision checks whereas `CollisionWorld` performed collision checks of the robot against the environment.
-This split is still internally visible for some collision detectors in their respective `CollisionEnv`.
+Note that before August 2019, MoveIt did not have a single collision environment but two: `CollisionWorld` and `CollisionRobot`. `CollisionRobot` was responsible for self-collision checks whereas `CollisionWorld` performed collision checks of the robot against the environment.
+This split is still internally visible for some collision detectors in their respective `CollisionEnv`s.

 For a general introduction to the theory behind collision detection, [this blogpost](https://www.toptal.com/game/video-game-physics-part-ii-collision-detection-for-solid-objects) is helpful.
-Additionally, the book "Realtime Collision Detection" by Christer Ericson is a good resource.
+Additionally, the book _Realtime Collision Detection_ by Christer Ericson is a good resource.

 #### Flexible Collision Library (FCL)
 FCL is one of the available collision detectors.
 It derives its own collision environment which mainly combines the former `CollisionRobotFCL` and `CollisionWorldFCL`.